How Much Does It Cost to Stage a Home for Sale?

 DO IT YOURSELF?

 If hiring a home stager is not in your budget, or you already have a well-put together interior or know how to style your own home, you can also considering the do it yourself route.
-Ultimately it is up to yourself to decide if the staging fee saved is worth your time and effort.
-The hours you invest on staging your own house can add up fairly quickly: project management, picking materials, shopping for inventory, actual staging, etc. Hiring a home stager for an one-day installation may be more efficient than do it yourself.
+Ultimately it is up to you to decide if the staging fee saved is worth your time and effort.
+The hours you invest on staging your own house can add up fairly quickly — project management, picking materials, shopping for inventory, actual staging, etc. Hiring a home stager for an one-day installation may be more efficient than do it yourself.
 You can invest your time saved elsewhere.

 But the decision is always yours.
 If you choose to do it yourself, and want a little more guidance, you can check out our course offerings here.